Improved Constraints on the Variation of the Weak Scale from Big Bang Nucleosynthesis: Introduction

 Changing the Higgs VEV $v$ influences all elementary particle masses as they scale linearly with $v$, assuming that the Yukawa couplings remain unchanged.
 This influences not only the neutron-proton mass difference, which is particularly significant for the $^4$He abundance, but also the QCD scale $\Lambda_\mathrm{QCD}$.
 Burns et al. take the latter into account~\cite{burns2024constraints}.
-While this is an important addition to the existing literature on the topic, we believe that the calculation can be improved in some parts, as shown here.
-In particular, the treatment of the neutron-proton mass difference, see Sect.~\ref{sec:mnp}, and the quark mass dependence of the deuteron binding energy, see Sec.~\ref{sec:deut}, will be the subject of our work.
+They also use some general scaling arguments for the Higgs VEV dependence of the pertinent nuclear interactions.
+While this is certainly a legitimate procedure, we believe that the calculation can be improved in some parts, as shown here.
+In particular, the treatment of the neutron-proton mass difference, see Sect.~\ref{sec:mnp} is updated, and the quark mass dependence of the deuteron binding energy, see Sec.~\ref{sec:deut}, will be the subject of our work.
+In the most sophisticaed treatments, this has been considered using chiral effective field theories either in a pionless \cite{Bedaque:2010hr} or pionfull \cite{Berengut:2013nh} approach.
+However, there is a sizeable uncertainty related to the quark mass variation of the four-nucleon contact interactions, which have so far been estimated using naive dimensional analysis \cite{Beane:2002vs,Epelbaum:2002gb} and also the so-called resonance saturation approach \cite{Epelbaum:2001fm,Berengut:2013nh}.
+Here, we overcome these limitations by combining lattice QCD data with the low-energy theorems for nucleon-nucleon scattering~\cite{Baru:2015ira,Baru:2016evv} (and references therein).
 The weak $n\leftrightarrow p$ rates are discussed in Sec.~\ref{sec:rates} and the $n+p\to d+\gamma$ reaction is considered in Sec.~\ref{sec:npdg}.
 Our results are displayed and discussed in Sec.~\ref{sec:res}.
-The Appendix contains some details on a one-boson-exchange model that can be used to study the deuteron for a varying Higgs VEV.
+Appendix~\ref{sec:A} contains some details on a one-boson-exchange model that can be used to study the deuteron for a varying Higgs VEV.
+In Appendix~\ref{sec:B}, we compare in detail the differences between our work and previous publications on this topic.